FN FNS: Variants

-A compact version, known as the FNS-9C and FNS-40C, was introduced in 2015.
+FNS-9LS

+Long slide version of the FNS-9.

+FNS-40LS

+Long slide version of the FNS-40.

+Compact versions

+Introduced in 2015.
 The compact version comes with two short magazines.
 One has a "pinkie rest" baseplate while the other has a flat baseplate.
+They can also use full size magazines with the addition of a removable grip sleeve.

+FNS-9C

+Compact version of the FNS-9.
+Equipped with 12-round magazines.

+FNS-40C

+Compact version of the FNS-40.
+Equipped with 12-round magazines.

+A compact version, known as the FNS-9C and FNS-40C, was introduced in 2015.
 Magazine capacity for the 9mm version is 12 rounds and for the .40 S&W version is 10 rounds.

-The compact versions can also use full size magazines with the addition of a removable grip sleeve.
+FN 509

 A full size 9mm pre-loaded striker pistol, known as the FN 509, was introduced in early 2016 with it being part of the XM17 Modular Handgun System competition.
 It was released for public sale in 2017.

 It is fully ambidextrous and comes in two versions, one version having manual safety and another without it.
 It also comes with a Picatinny rail for various attachments.

-All versions are available in two finishes: a standard black finish featuring a dark colored/nitrided slide and matte black frame or a two-tone finish featuring a silver colored stainless steel slide and matte black frame.
-At least one variant, the FNS-9C (compact) is available in solid dark earth coloration.

-Malfunction controversy
+Malfunction issues

-In 2015, officer Richard Vankeuren, a 20 year veteran of the Arizona Department of Public Safety, bumped his holstered FN FNS-40 into a bag he was carrying and the weapon went off, shooting him in the leg.
+In 2015, officer Richard Vankeuren, a 20-year veteran of the Arizona Department of Public Safety, bumped his holstered FN FNS-40 into a bag he was carrying and the weapon went off, shooting him in the leg.
 The investigation concluded that a part of the bag had been tangled in the trigger, causing the firearm to go off.

 However, in 2018, the state began testing the weapons further.
 The tests concluded that the pistols were capable of firing with the slide not fully in battery, and also that they could discharge if tapped.

 The pistols were even observed to fire upon the simple impact resulting from re-holstering.
 This was the result of the trigger not resetting properly and the safeties failing to engage.

 That same year, the Baltimore County Police Department claimed that they had encountered their own problems with their own FNS-40-L pistols firing when bumped.

 The Baltimore police also claimed that they had encountered three separate incidents of the roll pin in the frame breaking, causing the trigger to completely fall out of the firearm.

 The Arizona Department of Public Safety shared their testing results with the Baltimore County Police.
 On October 30, 2018, Baltimore County Police Chief Terrence Sheridan issued an Emergency Justification for a Replacement Service Weapon.